tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 lessThan n aList = filter (<n) aList
 ```

-The following is more concise, and once you are used to reading haskell type definitions, just as self evident:
+The following is more concise, and once you are used to reading Haskell type definitions, just as self-evident:

 ```haskell
 lessThan :: (Ord a) => a -> [a] -> [a]